arionnagappen/console_to_IaC/README.md

 ## 🚀 Executive Summary

-This project demonstrates how TechHealth Inc. migrated its AWS infrastructure from fragile, manually configured console setups to a robust, modular, and testable Infrastructure as Code (IaC) system using AWS CDK (TypeScript).
-It reflects production-grade design patterns that emphasize reliability, scalability, and velocity — the exact skills top-tier cloud engineers bring to the table.
+This project demonstrates how TechHealth Inc. migrated its AWS infrastructure from fragile, manually configured console setups to a modular and testable Infrastructure as Code (IaC) system using AWS CDK (TypeScript).
+It reflects real-world patterns used in production environments — with scoped tradeoffs made for learning and demonstration purposes.

 ---